6 Pellet Therapy Q&As – Hormone Pellet Therapy Near Me

 - For men, they can last up to 5-6 months.

-Pellets do not need to be removed after this period; they will dissolve into your skin.
+Pellets do not need to be removed until after this period; they will dissolve into your skin.

 6. Is Pellet Therapy a Proven Method to Address Hormonal Imbalances?